ViBlog/viewpager/viewpager-intro.md

 }
 ```

+## Layout
-Then we need to create the Main Activity layout, including the ViewPager.
+Now we write the MainActivity Layout including the ViewPager. *Do not forget to add support-v4 in your build.graddle.*

 ```XML
 <?xml version="1.0" encoding="utf-8"?>